jupyter/nbdime/docs/source/installing.rst

     pip install nodeenv
     nodeenv -p

-With this environment active, you can install nbdime and its dependencies using :command:`pip`.
+With this environment active, you can now install nbdime and its dependencies using :command:`pip`.

 For example with Python 3.5, the steps with output are::